Blitz the Ambassador: Career

 In 2018, Blitz directed and wrote his debut film The Burial of Kojo, which featured actors Ama K. Abebrese, Joseph Otsiman, Joyce Anima Misa Amoah and Cynthia Dankwa.
 The film was acquired by Ava DuVernay’s independent film studio Array for a theatrical and a Netflix release, and premiered at the 2018 Urban World film festival in New York.
 It received nine nominations at the 15th Africa Movie Academy Awards, winning for Best First Feature Film by a Director, and won the Grand Nile Prize at the Luxor African Film Festival.

 In 2019, Blitz was one of the directors featured in Beyoncé's visual album The Lion King: The Gift and in the related Walt Disney Pictures's musical film Black Is King, for which he was nominated for Best Music Film at the 63rd Annual Grammy Awards.
 Blitz starred in the 2019 Whitney Biennial curated by Rujeko Hockley and Jane Panetta.
 Blitz is also a 2019 Senior TED (conference) Fellow, and founded the Africa Film Society, an organization focused on the preservation of classic African cinema.
 He was the recipient of one of the Guggenheim Fellowships for his influence of Ghana.

 In 2020, it was announced that Bazawule was set to direct The Color Purple, a film adaptation of Alice Walker's book of the same name and the Broadway musical produced by Oprah Winfrey.
 Winfrey herself produced the film with Quincy Jones, Scott Sanders and Steven Spielberg.
 The film starred Fantasia Barrino, Taraji P. Henson, Colman Domingo and Danielle Brooks.
 It was released in the United States on 25 December 2023 by Warner Bros.
 Pictures.
 The film earned him nominations for the Critics' Choice Movie Award for Best Picture and a Black Reel Award for Outstanding Director.

 Bazawule's first book, The Scent of Burnt Flowers, was published on June 28, 2022.
 On 17 March 2022, it was announced that FX would produce a six-episode miniseries based on the book, with Bazawule directing and producing as well as Yahya Abdul-Mateen II starring.

-In March 2024, it was announced an upcoming Bazawule's project as a film director, Black Samurai, on the legendary Yasuke, an African warrior who became the first Black samurai.
+Following the release of The Color Purple, in March 2024, it was announced that Bazawule would reunite with Color Purple distributor Warner Bros. for his next film, Black Samurai, basing it on the legendary Yasuke, an African warrior who became the first Black samurai.